Socram0x/Client-Server-TCP-signedFiles/README.md

 This test case verifies the behavior of the server when an invalid signature is sent alongside the file.
 It ensures that the server correctly detects the invalid signature and handles the request accordingly.

 1. The server is started on port 7778.
-2. A client sends a script file with an invalid certificate (`file_wrongsigned.sh`) to the server using the `SendScript` function.
+2. A client sends a script file with an invalid signature (`cmd/client/file_wrongsigned.sh`) to the server using the `SendScript` function.
 3. The server receives the file, detects the invalid certificate, and rejects the request.
 4. The server sends a response back to the client, indicating that the certificate is invalid.
 5. The test checks if the received response matches the expected response.